section-engineering-education/engineering-education/articles/sql-or-nosql-when-to-choose-what/index.md

 SQL is the most popular database structure.
 SQL (commonly pronounced as 'see quell') stands for the Structured Query Language.
 SQL is a language used for writing query statements to interact and communicate with relational databases.
 A relational database is a database that has a tabular schema to store data in terms of rows and columns.
 Each column contains data that are called attributes, and each row is called a record.
 The data in the tables can be related to each other hence the 'relational database'.
 A collection of these multiple tables in a database is what we are calling a schema.
 A relation is simply a decorative phrase for a table.
 Relations can exit in different ways, such as:

-- One to one
+- One to One
-- One to many
+- One to Many
-- Many to many
+- Many to Many

 SQL statements will help you perform CRUD operations such as CREATE, READ, UPDATE, and DELETE.
 These operations will help you to retrieve and modify data.
 If we were to have a student info database with table student and course, this is how we can represent a relation in an SQL database.